riceric22/riceric22.github.io/index.md

 subtitle: Postdoctoral researcher, MIT
 ---

-*Update: I'll be starting as an Assistant Professor at UPenn CIS in Fall 2022!
-I am looking for students.*
+*Update: I'll be starting as an Assistant Professor at UPenn CIS in Fall 2022, as part of the ASSET Center on safe, explainable, and trustworthy AI systems!
+I am looking for students.
+If you're at Penn and are interested in machine learning research, send me a message: exwong at cis upenn edu*

 I am a postdoctoral researcher in the [Computer Science and Artifical Intelligence Laboratory](https://www.csail.mit.edu/) of [Massachusetts Institute of Technology](https://www.mit.edu/), where I am advised by [Aleksander Madry](https://people.csail.mit.edu/madry/).
 Previously, I completed my PhD at the [Machine Learning Department](https://www.ml.cmu.edu/) of [Carnegie Mellon University](https://www.cmu.edu/) where I was advised by [Zico Kolter](https://zicokolter.com/).